Getting married at toronto city hall: what to know + photo locations nearby

 If you’re planning a City Hall wedding, especially at Old City Hall.
 Here’s what to know, plus some of my favourite nearby photo spots within walking distance.

-old city hall vs new city hall: what’s the difference?
+Old city hall vs new city hall: What’s the difference?

 Toronto actually has two City Halls, and they feel completely different.